Developed talks and lectures, suitable for Textile groups, Schools, Universities, Guilds and Organizations:

 ‘Feeling the heat - Creative bonding and fusing' - Creative use of materials and techniques, to create new fabrics and beads with heat distressing tools, such as a Heat Gun and Soldering Iron.

-'Stitched Collage Portraits' - Inspired by my own work, this class guides students through the process of making their own portrait outcomes.
+'Stitched Collage Portraits' - Inspired by her own work, this class guides students through the process of making their own portrait outcomes.
 Play with paper and collage, which will be mill mix with other media, with the choice to add stitch.
-See my 'Reflective Self Portraits' gallery for a visual guide.
+See her 'Reflective Self Portraits' gallery for a visual guide.
 You don't have to be able to draw, its all about exploring the collage aspect and expressing your personality!

 'Boro Style Patchwork' - The term boro is the Japanese word to describe clothes and household items which have been patched-up and repaired many times; it literally means old cloth.
 This technique has been passed down for many centuries and is often used to create family heirlooms.
 Within this class, you will learn to make your own small piece of boro, personalized to you.
 Although all materials are included, feel free to bring along any fabric pieces precious to you, which would like to incorporate.
 Hand stitching together can be beautifully simplistic, so is suitable for those with little confidence.
 Leave the class with at least a start on your boro journey!